A new breed of robo advisors!

 - Minimum investment of $500

-If you act quickly, you can still sign up for as little as $500.
+And, you can start investing for as little as $500.
 It is usually a good idea when trying a new investment to start small and add money as you become more comfortable.
 That is what I did.
 I started my account with $500.

 If you sign up through my Dividends Diversify affiliate link, you also receive your first 6 months for no fee.
 You can sign up using this link.